TeamLinux01/tailscale-caddy-dns/README.md

 > ⚠️ Warning
 >
 > When using DuckDNS, the DNS challenge requires that the server be publicly accessible, so it cannot be used on a tailnet.
-I will leave in the plug-in as a way of hosting directly on the Internet.
+I will leave in the plug-in as a way of hosting di

+This container is built with extra dns plugins.
+These included:

+* Azure
+* Cloudflare
+* DuckDNS
+* Namecheap

 ## Configure Tailscale